Get Stuff We Love

-TODAY Style asked celebrity hairstylists to share their favorite products to prep hair for fall’s hottest cuts and styles.
+TODAY Style asked celebrity hairstylists to share their favorite products to prep hair for fall’s hottest cuts and looks.
 The best part?
 Everything can be found in the beauty aisle at your local drugstore!

-1. TONI&GUY Sea Salt Texturizing Spray, $10, Amazon
+1. TONI & GUY Sea Salt Texturizing Spray, $10, Amazon

 2. Redken Mess Around 10, $13, Amazon